Dequantizing quantum machine learning models using tensor networks: Efficient classical kernel induced from a quantum kernel.

-Bad generalization of the quantum kernel while increasing the size of quantum circuits is expected as explained in Appendix H. in Ref.~\cite{Huang2021power}.
-The key point is that the kernel matrix becomes almost identity as the dimension of Hilbert space grows exponentially, so that requires exponentially more data to generalize.
+Poor generalizability of the quantum kernel with increasing quantum-circuit size is expected as explained in Appendix H. in Ref.~\cite{Huang2021power}.
+The key point is that the kernel matrix approaches the identity as the Hilbert-space dimension grows exponentially in the qubit number so that good generalizability demands an exponentially growing data sample size.
 The same thing happens in basis-equivalent kernel $\mathcal{K}_c$ as it inherits an exponentially large dimensional feature map.
 We note that adjusting pre-processing functions can help improve generalization in quantum kernel~\cite{canatar2023:bandwidth}, and this is also applicable to basis-equivalent product kernel if the VQML model is a simple parallel model, as two kernels are the same.